 Digital Transformation Simplified

-What is Digital Transformation (DT)?
-I hear many questions from clients in the Middle Market, that could help us all to better understand the what, why, and how associated with DT.
+Digital Transformation Simplified raises many questions from clients in the Middle Market, about the what, why, and how to start.
 Many large organizations started DT years ago through Business Continuity Planning, Cloud Migration, and Talent Mobility.
 In the early days, the term DT was not predominate because business was simply evaluating the best technology to drive continuity, sustainability, and succession in the most optimal way.

 Over the years, we saw companies like Oracle, SAP, IBM and others meet the needs of mid and large size business with enterpsie technology systems to support all aspects of the organization.
 This evolution was really the genesis of DT as we refer to it today.
 However, in the most forward-looking companies we are recognizing a need to leverage the following evaluation topics to refine a DT strategy and ultimately discover what is best for unique client organizations.